All Episodes

 All you care about is whether the third party will give you access to them.

-All you care is that the third party gives you access to it, and that's why health care costs uh are exploding, and that's why government is using the exploding health care costs as a pretext for a government takeover.
+And that's why healthcare costs are exploding, and that's why the government is using the exploding healthcare costs as a pretext for a government takeover.

-Mark Stein in for us on the EIB network.
+Mark Stein in for Rush on the EIB Network.

-The inaugural edition of the Rush Limbaugh Show, live from Ice Station EIB in Northern New Hampshire.
+The inaugural edition of the Rush Limbaugh Show, live from Ice Station EIB in northern New Hampshire.